currinjs/CurrinJS/aio/README.md

 * `yarn e2e` - run all the e2e tests for the doc-viewer.

 * `yarn docs` - generate all the docs from the source files.
-* `yarn docs-watch` - watch the Angular source and the docs files and run a short-circuited doc-gen for the docs that changed.
+* `yarn docs-watch` - watch the Currin source and the docs files and run a short-circuited doc-gen for the docs that changed.
 * `yarn docs-lint` - check that the doc gen code follows our style rules.
 * `yarn docs-test` - run the unit tests for the doc generation code.